gajavegr/Website/README.md

-# me
+# Ganesh's Personal Website
+### What is this?
-Personal website to demonstrate projects and interests!
+A personal website to demonstrate my projects and interests!

 ### School Projects